Save big on Xbox consoles, games and accessories

 Tom Clancy's The Divison 2 Xbox One S 1TB Bundle ($249, originally $299; microsoft.com)

-If you're of a Metro Sage this bundle will satisfy your appetite with three games included.
+If you're a fan of the Metro Saga, this bundle will satisfy your appetite with three games included.

 Metro Saga Xbox One X 1TB Bundle ($399, originally $499; microsoft.com)

-The Anthem Bundles includes the console, a controller, the game and a month of EA Access.
+The Anthem bundle includes the console, a controller, the game and a month of EA Access.
 Anthem Xbox One S 1TB Bundle ($249, originally $299; microsoft.com)

-If you're into technology, this Phantom edition controller will let you see the tech that powers it.
+If you're into technology, you'll love this Phantom edition controller that lets you see the tech that powers it.
 Phantom White Special Edition Xbox Wireless Controller ($59.99, originally $69.99; microsoft.com)

-This controller sports vibrant red metallic paint job that will certainly stand out.
+This controller sports a vibrant red metallic paint job that will certainly stand out.

 Sport Red Special Edition Xbox Wireless Controller ($59.99, originally $69.99; microsoft.com)